gia-guar/Real-time-deep-emotion-detection/README.md

 ## 1. build and train the model
 I trained the individual models on the Face Expression Recognition Dataset publicly available on Kaggle (https://www.kaggle.com/datasets/jonathanoheix/face-expression-recognition-dataset).
-One inconvinience is that the size of the training elements is realitvely small; if you are interested in the details I suggest you to check my commented notebook on kaggle (https://www.kaggle.com/code/gianmarcoguarnier/deep-happiness-detector-pt-1) where the pipeline is explained step by step including a trick to super-sample up to 256x256 without any explicit command.
+One inconvinience is that the size of the training elements is realitvely small; if you are interested in the details I suggest you to check my commented notebook the notebook 1 where the pipeline is explained step by step including a trick to super-sample up to 256x256 without any explicit command.

+In notebook 2 the model architecture is not discussed however, an outline of the ensemble forecasting is given.

 ## 2. save the models and make the ensemble
+This part refers to ModelDeployment.py where the ensemble voting function is defined. <br>
-the ensemble voting function takes as input a parameter to explicit the voting rule and the models that contribute to the outcome
+The ensemble voting function takes as input a parameter to explicit the voting rule and the models that contribute to the outcome

 ## 3. deploy the models
 Open the webcam, send each frame through the ensemble function, display on screen

+## Bonus: Color encoding
+If you look sad the words should be blue.
+If you look happy, words sould be red ;)

+# RESULTS
+The model is not perfect.
+There are many things to improve, from the dataset to the ensemble forecasting itself.
+Under this aspect, the voting system should be able to weight more confident votes from specific voters or weighting less the most uncertain ones (i.e. surprise ~ happy so 'not happy' might actually be 'happy')